Sreyes29/Love-Letter/README.md

 # Love Letter

-Welcome to the **Love Letter** repository, a partial implementation of the fast-paced and beloved board game, **Love Letter**.

 In Love Letter, players compete to win the princess's heart by strategically playing cards and outwitting their opponents.
 The game consists of a series of rounds where players earn tokens of affection.
 The first player to reach the required number of tokens (based on the number of players) wins the game.

 ---

 ## Features

-- **Gameplay**: Recreates the core mechanics of the original game through a command lind interface.
+- **Gameplay**: Recreates the core mechanics of the original game through a command line interface.
 - **Customizable Rounds**: Supports various player counts, adapting the winning conditions dynamically.

 ---